iterative/mlem.ai/content/docs/command-reference/init.md

 ## Description

-The command [mlem init](/doc/cli-reference/init) (without flags) defaults to the current directory for the path argument.
+The `mlem init` command (without flags) defaults to the current directory for the path argument.
 This creates a `.mlem` directory and an empty `config.yaml` file.
-Although, MLEM is best used within a Git repository, the existence of a `.mlem` directory signifies a MLEM Repo and thus can exist even without incorporating `git` in one's workflow.
+Although MLEM is best used within a Git repository to track changes, the existence of a `.mlem` directory signifies a MLEM Repo and thus can exist even without incorporating `git` in one's workflow.

 ## Options